camunda/camunda-docs/versioned_docs/version-8.0/components/modeler/bpmn/timer-events/timer-events.md

 When a timer is triggered, a new process instance is created and the corresponding timer start event is activated.

+### Timer accuracy

+Zeebe is an asynchronous system.
+Because of this there is no guarantee that a timer triggers exactly at the configured time.
+Depending on how much load the system is under, timers could trigger later than their due date.
+They will never trigger earlier than the due date.

 ## Intermediate timer catch events

 An intermediate timer catch event must have a time duration definition that defines when it is triggered.